+Objective and features

+1. Objective

 The PEFA framework aims to assess and report on the strengths and weaknesses of a country's PFM system at specific points in time using evidence-based indicator scores to measure performance and changes over time and provide a foundation for reform planning, dialogue on strategy and priorities, and progress monitoring.

+2. Institutional coverage

 National and subnational governments (Guidance for subnational government PEFA assessment is also available).

+3. Technical coverage

 The PEFA framework covers seven pillars of an open and orderly PFM system:

 - Pillar I: Budget credibility

 - Pillar II: Transparency of public finances

 - Pillar III: Management of assets and liabilities

 - Pillar IV: Policy-based fiscal strategy and budgeting

 - Pillar V: Predictability and control in budget execution

 - Pillar VI: Accounting and reporting

 - Pillar VII: External scrutiny and audit.

+4. Application method

 (1) Self-assessment or (2) External assessment by others than government (staff from different institutions and/or consultants).

+Methodology

+5. Methodology

 Within the seven broad areas marked by the seven pillars, the PEFA framework's 31 high-level indicators are further broken down into 94 dimensions to measure and monitor PFM performance across all phases of the budget cycle.
 Most indicators have multiple dimensions, each assessed separately.
 The indicator-level assessment is integrated into a narrative report with a standardized format.
 The PEFA framework does not provide recommendations for reforms.

 The PEFA handbook provides a comprehensive set of guidance on (1) the PEFA assessment process (Volume I), (2) scoring (Volume II or Field Guide), (3) the preparation of the PEFA report (Volume III), and (4) how to use PEFA reports for PFM improvements (Volume IV).
 Specific guidance documents are available for using the PEFA framework at the subnational level.

+6. Benchmarking system

 Benchmarking with scoring.
 The dimensions are scored on a cardinal scale: A (high level of performance that meets international good practices), B (sound performance in line with the elements of international good practices, C (basic level of performance), or D (below basic level of performance).
 The overall score for an indicator is based on the scores for individual dimensions.
 The scores for multiple dimensions are combined into the overall score for the indicator using either the Weakest Link (WL) method or the Averaging (AV) method, with the method for each indicator identified in the framework.

+7. Linkage to PEFA framework

 Not applicable.

-Not applicable.
+8. Complementarity with PEFA framework Not applicable.